temetvince/hamclock/README.md

 - **`start.bat`**: This file gets your computer ready to run HamClock and opens it in your web browser (like Microsoft Edge, Chrome, or Firefox).
 It sets everything up the first time, including making Docker start automatically when your computer turns on, and starts HamClock whenever you need it.
 - **`stop.bat`**: This file turns off HamClock when you’re done.
 Stopping HamClock saves your computer’s battery and power, which is great if you’re not using it for a while or want your computer to run other programs faster.
 - **`Dockerfile`** and **`docker-compose.yml`**: These files tell Docker how to build and run HamClock.
 You don’t need to touch them—they work quietly in the background.
+- **`LICENSE.txt`**: A file that explains the rules for using this setup.
+It’s based on the MIT License, which means you can use it freely for personal use.
 - **`readme.md`**: This guide you’re reading now!

 ## What You Need